Strippit FC1000/3 Machine

 as they are Extremely Fast, Accurate, Very Easy to Operate, and Easy to Move & Install.

-After 1986 Strippit went to Fanuc Controls & Servo Drives, and continued to make more of these fine Machines with GN6 Fanuc Controls & Drives.
-Machine Technologies Speciality is the HECC80 Control Machines, and Mainly Deals with the HECC80 Controlled Machines Only.
+After 1986 Strippit changed to Fanuc CNC Controls & Servo Drives, and continued to make more of these fine Machines with GN6 Fanuc Controls & Drives.
+Machine Technologies Speciality is the HECC80 Control Machines, and we Mainly Deal with HECC80 Controlled Machines.
+However,

-The most common problems were with the Servo Drive, and with the Bubble Memory Board.
+The most common problems were with the Servo Drive and Bubble Memory Board.

 But it's up to YOU to Implement These Solutions.